dorakino/Neumann_ii_PRNG/README.md

 It takes the beginning 2 elements from 0..99.
 The method takes 2 two digit long integers (e.g. 5 = 05), multiply them, hence we got a 4 digit long number (e.g. 11*11 = 121 = 0121), and finally we take the middle two digits (in case of numbers 11 and 11, the result is 12).

-The neumann.h header contains the used class, neumann.cpp source file is the code containing the calculations.
+Header neumann.h contains the used class, source file neumann.cpp is the code containing the calculations.

 The final results can be seen in an added txt file.